isomerpages/govtech-corp/media/technews/_posts/2020-06-01-post-From source to sink: How data science helps Singapore manage its water resources.md

 setting, we cannot afford large errors,” shared Dr Loke.
 “Water is a public good.
 Because of this, we have to be prudent in the way we go about making decisions.”</p>
-<p>For a more in-depth look at how the team created their model, check out
-this&nbsp;<a href="https://medium.com/dsaid-govtech/using-robust-optimization-and-mixed-integer-programming-to-manage-singapores-water-resources-a0b899afe601" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">three-part Medium blog post</a>&nbsp;written
-by GovTech’s Mr Tan Kai Wei.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="The team of PUB Engineers, from left to right: Hariharan s/o Ramasamy (Engineer, Joint Operations Department), Daniel John Tan (Engineer, Joint Operations Department), and Ashley Ng (Senior Planner, Policy and Planning Department)." src="/images/technews/From_source_to_sink_3.jpg">